nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 &nbsp;

-KeyContacts is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+KeyContacts is optimized forBV use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, KeyContacts can get your contact management tasks done much faster than traditional GUI apps.

 <!-- * Table of Contents -->